GGEMS/ggems/docs/Sphinx/v1.0/source/processes_cuts.rst

 Physical Processes
 ==================

-In GGEMS, the photon processed impletemented are:
+The photon processes impletemented are:

   * Compton scattering
   * Photoelectric effect
   * Rayleigh scattering

-Each of these processed are extracted for Geant4 version 10.6.
+Each of these processes are extracted from Geant4 version 10.6.
 For more information about physics, please read the documentation on the Geant4 website.

 By using python, the variable 'processes_manager' can be called to manage processes.